Can homeschoolers get into Ivy League colleges?

 Columbia gives homeschool applicants the same evaluation as they give other students.
 They consider “academic achievement, intellectual curiosity, extracurricular distinction, special talents and abilities and many others.”
 Columbia’s homeschool admissions policy asks for students to submit a detailed document explaining their curriculum, letters of recommendations from outside teachers, and they request students submit SAT subject scores in their area of interest if possible.

-Cornell admissions are highly selective with Cornell admitting less than 15% a year of applicants.
-Cornell makes it clear there is a not a single formula to be admitted.
+Cornell admissions are highly selective with Cornell admitting about 10% of applicants Cornell makes it clear there is a not a single formula to be admitted.
 Like every selective school they are looking for academic acheivement and strong test scores.
 Their admissions site asks students to consider “Have you challenged yourself with the highest-level courses?
 How have you demonstrated your passion for learning?”
+“What special talents or interests have you developed?”
+Columbia’s admissions site also makes it clear they are considering applicant’s character looking for traits such as open-mindedness, honesty, and empathy.
 Homeschooling students interested in engineering will also want to look at Columbia’s College of Engineering special requirements.

 Admissions reassures homeschool applicants by noting they “receive a number of applications from home-schooled students each year, so there is no need to worry that we are not accustomed to home-schooled applicants.”
 Dartmouth does “holistic admissions” of all applications.
 In addition to the typical requirements of homeschool curriculum and outside letters of recommendations, Dartmouth homeschool admissions policy notes students can demonstrate foreign language proficiency with the AP or SAT subject test.